 Taking Lion’s Mane replenishes neurochemicals and leads to more active brain cells.

-Studies also show that taking it results in 60.6% neurite growth, which makes it a great nootropic supplement [7].
+A study by the National Institute of Health also shows that taking it results in 60.6% neurite growth, which makes it a great nootropic supplement [5].

 Now, there is hardly any claim that Lion’s Mane may cause hair loss.
 Scientific materials supporting the claim do not exist.